True Story with Hamish & Andy

 True Story with Hamish & Andy is an Australian television series starring radio and television hosts Hamish Blake and Andy Lee, that was first aired on 5 June 2017.
 This is their third series for the Nine Network.

 In July 2017, the Nine Network renewed the series for a second season.
 Season 2 began airing on 7 August 2018.

 The series was repeated in blocks of 2 episodes from 8 February 2022, following broadcasts of The Hundred with Andy Lee.

+An American version was released on HBO in 2024 under the title It's Florida, Man and features the exact same concept as the Australian version.

 Synopsis

 The series saw Hamish & Andy sit down with everyday Australians who recount hilarious true stories that happened to them, with the events in the stories being recreated by Australian actors in filmed in comedic dramatisations.